maldojr88/Maldofs/README.md

 ------
 - ~~Create FileSystem hierarchy with Paths~~
 - ~~Create interactive REPL/shell for the FileSystem~~
+- ~~Create a file from a String or Binary in Java~~
+- ~~Copy, Move, Remove files and directories~~
 - Load a file from the current FS into MaldoFS
-- ~~Create a file from a String or Binary in Java~~
 - Save FS on Disk (Reload)
-- Copy, Move, Remove files and directories

 Demo
 ------
-Run the __*MaldoInteractive.java*__ main class to execute the REPL.
+Run the __*MaldoREPL.java*__ main class to execute the REPL.
 As the REPL is initializing it creates basic Linux directories in root.
 Type "help" in the prompt to see the available commands.

 ```shell